Key Points

 The following areas in Pennsylvania offer relatively lower cost of living, according to SoFi’s Best Affordable Places to Live in the U.S. guides:

-The following areas in Pennsylvania have higher cost of living but greater local amenities and cultural attractions:
+The following areas in Pennsylvania have a higher cost of living and many local amenities and cultural attractions:

 Recommended: Average Monthly Expenses for One Person